|

 Phil Ip ponders Gaussian convolution

-Not much gets by Harry Schachter as he has a close look at Majida El Bakkouri's work
+Not much gets by Harry Schachter as he has a close look at Majida El Bakkouri's

 Counting up the subunits...Usheer